tpbansal/done/README.md

 # done
-coping mechanism with impostor syndrome
+feeble attempts for coping with impostor syndrome